BertramScharpf/ruby-nvim/README.md

 The `:ruby...` commands and the `rubyeval()` function behave as descibed in `:h ruby`.

-Files mentioned in the global variable `g:ruby_require` will be loaded before the first Ruby code will be run.

 Additionally you can directly execute the buffers contents (here, I did `:set number`):